andrasq/node-qconfig/Readme.md

 themselves inherit, recursively.
 A few environments are built in, but the environments and their inheritance hierarchy is totally configurable.

+Each config returned has a hidden element `QConfig` that is the implementation class of the config loader, unless the config itself has a section QConfig in which case the implementation class is not exported.

         var config = require('config')

 ### qconf = new require('qconfig').QConfig( opts )

-The QConfig is the actual implementation class.
+The QConfig is the actual implementation class.  `require('qconfig')` internally uses a QConfig object to load the config settings that it returns.

 Options: